-Animal sciences deal with the study of domestic animals, researching the structure, development, way of life and their relationship with the environment.
-The focus of the animal sciences discipline is to offer knowledge about breeding, growth, improvement and exploitation of domestic animals.
-Animal sciences study improvement methods that ensure proper nutrition (feeding), breeding, conservation and preservation of livestock.
+Animal Sciences deal with the study of domestic animals, researching the structure, development, way of life and their relationship with the environment.
+The focus of the Animal Sciences discipline is to offer knowledge about breeding, growth, improvement and exploitation of domestic animals.
+Animal Sciences study improvement methods that ensure proper nutrition (feeding), breeding, conservation and preservation of livestock.

-Graduates may find job opportunities in a wide range of areas including: animal breeding, food and fibre production, animal behaviour and welfare, biotechnology, etc. They can engage in jobs like animal scientist, livestock manager, pet breeder, dog trainer and more.Read more
+Animal Sciences graduates may find job opportunities in a wide range of areas including: animal breeding, food and fibre production, animal behaviour and welfare, biotechnology, etc. They can engage in jobs like animal scientist, livestock manager, pet breeder, dog trainer and more.Read more